JaimeSarrion/e-commerce/README.md

 ## Getting Started
 1. Clone this repository.
-2. Install dependencies using `npm install` in each application's folder.
+2. Install dependencies using `npm install` the root folder
-3. Run `npm start` to start the application in development mode.
+3. Run `npm run customer` and `npm run suplier` to start the application in development mode.

 ## Contributions
 We welcome contributions and suggestions to improve this project.
 If you wish to collaborate, please open an issue or submit a Pull Request.